New Screening Tool Helps Californians Learn Quickly if They Might Qualify for Medi-Cal and Food Stamps

-OAKLAND, Calif., May 14, 2020 /PRNewswire/ -- In an effort to help the millions of Californians in need of health insurance and food assistance due to the COVID-19 pandemic, Alluma has created a free screening tool that tells them in under three minutes if they may qualify for public benefits.
+OAKLAND, Calif., May 15, 2020 /PRNewswire-HISPANIC PR WIRE/ -- In an effort to help the millions of Californians in need of health insurance and food assistance due to the COVID-19 pandemic, Alluma has created a free screening tool that tells them in under three minutes if they may qualify for public benefits.

 Called Quick Screener, the tool asks a few basic questions that let people know if they may be eligible for Medi-Cal or CalFresh (food stamps in California), and connects them immediately to the appropriate application based solely on ZIP code.
 The tool does not require a sign-in or email address, nor does it collect private data.